Sellastic/.github/profile/README.md

 </table>

 ### Donation and Support
-If you like the project and want to support it or if you want to contribute to the development of new modules, you can donate to the following crypto addresses.
+If you appreciate our work and wish to support the continuation and expansion of our project, please consider making a donation.
+Your contributions will enable us to keep improving and add new features.
+You can donate to the following cryptocurrency addresses.
+Thank you for your support!

 * **USDT**: 0xa5a87a939bfcd492f056c26e4febe102ea599b5b
 * **BUSD**: 0xa5a87a939bfcd492f056c26e4febe102ea599b5b